Retained Hardness: CEP DICUP®+Cu TIG Welding Collets

-CEP Freiberg supplies innovative, patented TIG two-part clamping sleeves with longer service lives.
+CEP Freiberg supplies innovative and patented TIG welding collets with longer service lifetimes.

-Temperature-resistant material, robust design, good load distribution – the patented TIG two-part clamping sleeve system from CEP Freiberg has a significantly longer service life.
-Adhesion to the electrode is almost impossible.
+Temperature-resistant material, robust construction, effective distribution of forces – the patented TIG collet system from CEP Freiberg enjoys a significantly longer service lifetime.
+Adhesion to the electrode is virtually impossible.